How to Make an Email Without Phone Verification?

 One of the biggest problems here and the reason these big email providers don’t offer the level of privacy to their users as they expect is that they don’t allow you to create email without phone number.

-You can use a fake name, image, date of birth and what have you, but what does that all matter when in the end you have to reveal your phone number to register?
+You can use a fake name, image, date of birth and so on, but you can’t create an email account without phone number.

 That goes for Gmail: